Skip to content

 names JSON list of strings ["latitude", "lat"]

-field_id JSON int 1
+field-id JSON int 1

 fields JSON field mappings (list of objects) [{